dapr/dotnet-sdk/samples/AspNetCore/ControllerSample/Readme.md

  - POST `/deposit`: Accepts a JSON payload to deposit money to an account
  - POST `/withdraw`: Accepts a JSON payload to withdraw money from an account

-The application also registers for pub-sub with the `deposit` and `withdraw` topics.
+The application also registers for pub/sub with the `deposit` and `withdraw` topics.

  ## Running the Sample